lapinskap/todos-api/README.md

 Generate an API application with Rails 5
 Setup RSpec testing framework with Factory Bot, Database Cleaner, Shoulda Matchers and Faker.
 Build models and controllers with TDD (Test Driven Development).
-Make HTTP requests to an API with httpie.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)